Model-free controlled variable selection via data splitting: Problem and model formulation

 \section{Problem and model formulation}

 The variable selection in~\eqref{SVS} can be framed as a multiple testing problem

 This is known as the marginal coordinate hypothesis described in \citet{cook2004testing} and \citet{yu2016marginal}.
-Some related works include \citet{li2005model,shao2007marginal,yu2016model}.
+Some related works include \citet{li2005model}, \citet{shao2007marginal}, and \citet{yu2016model}.
 This type of selection procedure usually uses some nonnegative marginal utility statistics $W_j$'s to measure the importance of $X_j$'s to $Y$ in certain sense.
-However, the global error rate control with those methods remains an issue because the determination of selection thresholds generally involves the approximation to the distribution of $W_j$, and the accuracy of asymptotic distributions heavily affects the error rate control.
+However, the global error rate control within those methods is still challenging because the determination of selection thresholds generally involves the approximation to the distribution of $W_j$, and the accuracy of asymptotic distributions heavily affects the error rate control.